Online Bipartite Matching with Reusable Resources: Second Approach: Primal-Dual with Online Correlated Rental

+In this section, we describe our second approach based on an extension of the online correlated selection (OCS) technique in \cite{fahrbach2020edge}, which we refer to as Online Correlated Rental (\ocs).
+To see the connection between our problem and the OCR technique (formally defined later), we first describe the architecture of our second proposed algorithm for the \omrr\, problem.

-Upon the arrival of an online vertex, we use two algorithms in sequence to select its offline match.
-First, the outer algorithm uses the current dual assignment of offline vertices to \emph{suggest} either one or two of these offline vertices as potential matches.
+Our proposed algorithm based is an online primal-dual algorithm maintaining a feasible primal and an infeasible dual assignment for the LP in \Cref{sec:LP} as online vertices arrive.
+Upon the arrival of an online vertex, we use two algorithms in sequence, referred to as the outer and inner algorithms, to select its offline match.
+First, the outer algorithm uses the current dual assignment of offline vertices to \emph{suggest} (or equivalently \emph{propose}) either one or two of these offline vertices as potential matches.
 Note that the outer algorithm ignores the availability of its suggested vertices.
-When this algorithm suggests a single vertex, we call it a \emph{deterministic query}, and the vertex is matched if it is available.
-However, when two vertices are suggested, we refer to the suggestion as a \emph{randomized query}, and the inner randomized algorithm is then executed to \emph{select} which one to match.
-This is inspired by a similar idea in \cite{fahrbach2020edge}, where the online integral algorithm pushes its allocation towards more fractional allocations by suggesting two choices rather than one.\footnote{Roughly speaking, our primal algorithm uses the current dual assignment to decide on its suggestions, in order to (partially) mimic more balanced fractional allocations, e.g., the one produced by the BALANCE algorithm itself.}
+When this algorithm suggests a single vertex, which we also refer to as a \emph{deterministic query}, the vertex is matched if it is available.
+However, when two vertices are suggested, which we also refer to as a \emph{randomized query}, the inner randomized algorithm is then executed to \emph{select} which one to match.
+This is inspired by a similar idea in \cite{fahrbach2020edge}, where the online integral algorithm pushes its allocation towards more fractional allocations by suggesting two choices rather than one.